spacetelescope/hst_notebooks/index.md

     pip install -r requirements.txt

-In the case that there is a pre-requirements.sh file, this file is likely only used to install hstcal.
-You can either install hstcal in the `hstnb` environment you created above...
+In the case that there is a pre-requirements.sh file, you can either install hstcal in the `hstnb` environment you created above by:
+    sh pre-requirements.sh
+or
     conda install --yes -c conda-forge hstcal